wlsy/AKTabBarController/README.md

 ##Features
 - Portrait and Landscape mode tab bar.
 - Ability to set the height of the tab bar.
-- When the height of the tab bar is too small (inferior to 35px), the title is not displayed.
+- When the height of the tab bar is too small, the title is not displayed.
 - Only one image is needed for both selected and unselected states (style is added via CoreGraphics).
 - Images are resized when needed and particularly in landscape mode.
 - Animated state of the tabs with a nice cross fade animation.